Harshith-Reddy11/Bhasha-Nyaya/README.md

 This project was developed by **Team InnoHack** as a submission for the **Bhasha Bandhu Hackathon 2025**, organized by **Microsoft**.

-Built during the **Bhasha Bandhu Hackathon 2025** by **Team InnoHack**, the solution bridges the gap between citizens and the justice system through multilingual, real-time AI processing.
+Built during the **Bhasha Bandhu Hackathon 2025 (Microsoft)** by **Team InnoHack**, the solution bridges the gap between citizens and the justice system through multilingual, real-time AI processing.

 ---